dsbondin/dsbondin.github.io/_posts/2017-12-21-trading_journal_app_-_rails_project.markdown

   end
 ```

 Apart from that I didn't have any other issues but I'll mention one interesting thing I learned.
 You take it for granted how easily numbers are converted to currency in Excel.
 But what happens when you do it manually in Ruby?
 Just add a $ sign, right?
-And what if you have a negative number, for example when you have loss instead of profit?
+And what if you have a negative number, for example when you record loss instead of profit?

 ```
     $-300.00